Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: FDR CONTROL UNDER POSITIVE DEPENDENCE

 \section{FDR CONTROL UNDER POSITIVE DEPENDENCE}

 In Section \ref{subsec:Main-result}, below, we introduce a monotonicity condition and a nonnegative dependence condition.
 We then present our main result, along with a sketch of the proof.
-In Sections \ref{subsec:Incorporating-certain-forms} \& \ref{subsec:planning-ahead}, we discuss how certain forms of adaptive behavior can be formalized under our assumptions.
+In Sections \ref{subsec:Incorporating-certain-forms}, we discuss how certain forms of adaptive stopping rules can be formalized under our assumptions.